EmersonPrado/vagrant-puppet-wildfly/README.md

 - Hosts: there should be "managed" and "master
 - Server Groups: there should be "app-server-group", with server "app"

+Remember to close the session: Admin -> Logout -> Confirm

 ## Limitations